Counseling Psychology (Master's)

 Credits 1

-This course is offered from time to time for students who have completed the practicum sequence but have not yet completed the minimum number of pre-degree, supervised clinical hours required for their licensing track under the laws or regulations of the jurisdiction where they plan to license.
-The class will focus on the clients the students are currently seeing at their practicum sites, with continued development of skills in case formulation, assessment, diagnosis, treatment planning, and intervention.
+This course is offered for students who have been approved to start supervised experience at a practicum site prior to the formal practicum sequence.
+This course is also approved for students who have completed the practicum sequence but have not yet completed the minimum number of pre-degree supervised clinical hours required for their licensing track under the laws or regulations of the jurisdiction where they plan to license.
+The class will focus on the clients the students are currently seeing at their practicum sites, with development of skills in case formulation, assessment, diagnosis, treatment planning, and intervention.
 This course may take a transpersonal, systems, somatic, or expressive arts focus depending on the needs of the students.
+The course will also provide specific resources for student therapists who are working with diverse populations in community mental health and school sites.
 This course may be repeated multiple times for credit.
+Requires approval of MACP Clinical Coordinator.
+Prerequisite

 This 0-unit online course provides a container in which the MACP faculty will track and mentor each student throughout the MACP Capstone Project.
 Approval to enter this year-long course is required prior to enrollment in the Clinical Practicum sequence, and the student remains enrolled in this course concurrently while completing the sequence.
 This course is completed when the student has met all clinical practicum requirements for the student's licensing track, including verification of required clinical hours under state regulation, as well as submission of satisfactory evaluations from the community practicum site.
 Completion of Practicum Evaluation is required for graduation.
 Requires approval of MACP Chair.